AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 ### Model Approach

 For the Deep Learning model, I used a Sequential model contained multiple Dense layers, each activated by the ReLU activation function.
 Initially, I used a two Dense layers in my DQN Model.
 Then, looking at the training results with multiple hyperparamters, it seemed that a single layer would not be able to best find the features needed.
 Thus, I continued tested until I ended up using a total of 4 Dense layers within my Seqential Model for DQN.
 After performing a manual hyperparameter search for the DQN Model, I found hyperparameters that would let the DQN Model consistently have a winning record against a random move ageent.
 Importantly, when making the DQN and following DDQN Models, I used a separate target network to set the targets for Gradient Descent for more stability in the results, and updated that separate target network every 5 episodes.
+Another critical aspect in both the DQN and DDQN Models is the LAMBDA, or the Epsilon decay factor, which balances Model move exploration vs acting in a greedy manner.
+For a model to perform well it needs to explore many different states and then act in a greedy manner which is why I chose a very small LAMBDA.
+However this means that likely most actions will be random with the majority of greedy actions occcuring later.

 #### DQN vs DDQN Approach